 If your site is behind a login form, SpeedCurve supports the WebPageTest scripting language which can be used to fill out the form or add cookies/headers in order to be authenticated.
 For more information about adding WebPageTest scripts to your Settings, see this article.

-SpeedCurve test agents run in Amazon datacenters and don't have static IP addresses that can be filtered on.
+SpeedCurve test agents run in Amazon data centers and don't have static IP addresses that can be whitelisted.
 You could allow all traffic from Amazon AWS, but we don't recommend doing that.

 Private Test Agents

 Customers on the Enterprise Platinum Plan can deploy their own WebPageTest agents inside the firewall.
 With a little extra work on our side we can make those agents selectable from within your SpeedCurve Settings, thus allowing you to schedule tests and collect results for an internal site.
 To run your own private test agent you need to set up a test machine following the WebPageTest instructions and then point the test agent to the SpeedCurve WebPageTest instance.
 The agent then polls our server for work and software updates so we don't need remote access to the agent behind your firewall and as long as you keep the agent up and running we'll be able to use it to run tests and show results within the standard SpeedCurve UI.